 Continue south on this dirt road, passable to all vehicles for about 3 ½ miles to Obsidian Campground at about 7,700’.
-You can hike from here and cut up to the road, adding about 3 miles round trip, or continue up the 4WD road about 3.3 miles to the actual trailhead at Stockade Flat 8,590’.
+You can hike from here and cut up to the road, adding about 3 miles round trip if bushwhacking up to Stockade Flat, or continue up the windy 4WD road that switchbacks 3.3 miles to the actual trailhead at Stockade Flat 8,590’.
 The 4WD road isn't horrible, and probably accessible via a high clearance 2WD.
 The issue with the road is there are some decent size rocks in spots.
 Any SUV could easily make it up.

 RouteEither start at Obsidian Flat and hike towards the road to Stockade Flat, or drive up to Stockade Flat.
 Driving up to the higher trailhead is probably better, because it allows for more exploration of the high country.